Menu

 Implementation

-Teachers plan collaboratively for consistency and inclusivity between parallel classes using small steps guidance from White Rose MathsIn lessons, children deepen their understanding of concepts through reasoning and problem solving activities.
+Stratton Primary use the mastery approach to maths where children who are confident and fluent in a concept, deepen their understanding through reasoning and problem solving activities.
 Some children will spend longer cementing their fluency and may not always reach reasoning and problem solving activities.
-However, all children are expected to be exposed to these types of questions which teachers plan and cater for within inputs and plenaries.
+However, children are expected to be exposed to these types of questions which teachers plan and cater for within inputs and plenaries.

 To support children with their mathematics, children build upon the use of concrete, pictorial and abstract methods.
 Children will be expected to use manipulatives to secure their understanding of concepts and over the course of a block build up to using more formal methods.
 The methods developed in the calculation policy show clear progression between year groups which are mostly in line with the small step approach in White Rose.
 Some methods outlined in White Rose do not fit the School’s calculation policy and need to be adapted to fit with the School’s policy.